 Once you've identified the cause of your sinus issues, you can be proactive by eating foods that help nourish the sinuses and thin the mucous.
 These include:

-Anise hyssop (Agastache foeniculum) -- Anise hyssop is a herb in the mint family.
+Anise Hyssop is an herb in the mint family.
 It is a mucolytic and helps to thin the mucous.
 If you don't already grow it in your garden, it is readily available in natural food stores in the tea section.
 Celebration Herbals or Buddha teas carry a Hyssop tea.

-Elimination diet -- in case of food allergies.
+In case of food allergies.
 Gluten and dairy can both be triggers to sinus congestion.
 Try out a six-week elimination of gluten and dairy and after the six weeks, try a small bit of gluten and pay attention to how your body feels.
-Then try a small bit of dairy and once again pay attention to how your body feels. you'll be able to determine if these are the source of your sinus issues.
+Then try a small bit of dairy and once again pay attention to how your body feels.
+You'll be able to determine if these are the source of your sinus issues.

-Elderberry -- According to Rosalee de la Foret, the flavonoids have been shown to support a healthy microbial balance in the sinuses.
+According to Rosalee de la Forêt, the flavonoids have been shown to support a healthy microbial balance in the sinuses.

 There are many mechanisms to sinus congestion and draining.
 I hope some of these suggestions will help reduce the discomfort caused by the irritants and allergens we experience.